lhridder/infrared/README.md

   pass:
   db: 0
 rejoinMessage: Please rejoin to verify your connection.
+blockedMessage: Your ip is blocked for suspicious activity.
 genericJoinResponse: There is no proxy associated with this domain.
 Please check your configuration.
 genericping:
   version: infrared